zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

 - Relocate Tahoe to wmStore_West
 - Run the report again

-1. Review the report output from the previous step.
+1. Review the report output from the previous task.

     ![](./images/task6.17-reportmaster.png " ")